Obama offers $3.6 trillion deficit plan, would up taxes

 It will meet behind closed doors on Tuesday for its first deliberative meeting.
 "Presumably we are going to start throwing some ideas out," said Republican Senator Jon Kyl, a panel member.

-Obama said his plan, together with savings agreed under an August debt ceiling deal, will cut over $4 trillion from the 10-year deficit, helping deflect Republican claims he is a "tax and spend liberal" that have hurt him with independent voters.
+Obama said his plan, together with savings agreed to under an August debt ceiling deal, will cut over $4 trillion from the 10-year deficit, helping deflect Republican claims he is a "tax-and-spend liberal" that have hurt him with independent voters.

 Obama's suggestions do not raise the eligibility age for Medicare recipients, something he proposed during debt ceiling negotiations with Boehner over the summer.